megalodon-chess/megalodon/docs/index.md

 ## Version 1.0.0

-Megalodon 1.0.0 is scheduled to be released on March 31st.
+Megalodon 1.0.0 release date has been pushed back to April 14th.

 ### Goals